 I divided this second batch into two equal-ish portions, then divided one of those portions into three smaller ones.
 I then colored these three smaller portions with my lighter blue micas.
 Similar to the first batch, I used a blend of “Tropical Teal”, “Caribbean Blue” and “Blue Vibrance” micas (all blended with “Winter White” mica) to create varying shades of light blue, but these colors were blended with even more “Winter White” mica to make this “glacier” appear lighter than the one before it.
 With these picturesque blues, I poured another in-the-pot-swirl, then poured this directly over the previous layer.

-This layer needed time to set up as well so that I could use the second, less “pointy” stencil to create the ridges of the glacier.
+This layer needed time to set up as well, so that I could use the second, less “pointy” stencil to create the ridges of the glacier.
 As soon as it reached a consistency where it would hold its shape, I repeated what I had done with the first glacier layer, and gently pulled the stencil through the soap batter, all the way down the length of my loaf mold.
 After scooping the excess soap batter out, I again used the stencil’s straight edge to clean up the ends and sides of my mold.

 Moving on to the second layer of the second batch, I colored the next portion of soap batter with the fabulous “Dark Navy Blue” mica, then poured this over the previous layer.
 This layer would also need a little time to set up, but I could admire this mica color in soap all day long if I had to, so I didn’t mind one bit!
 I did discover that my camera hates blues and greens together in the same photograph though!
 It just doesn’t seem to want to photograph either color correctly, so when I tried to correct this via editing, it only made things worse!
 Every time I edited my blue tones to accurately depict the colors I was seeing in person, the green tones would get thrown out of whack.
 When I’d correct the green tones though, the blue tones would go a funky shade on me again.
 I just couldn’t win with this one, and it’s times like these which remind me of how badly I want to take a photography class!

-As soon as my “mountain” layer set up, I got to work, using the back of a spoon to gently sculpt and dig out a glorious mountain range.
+As soon my “mountain” layer set up, I got to work, using the back of a spoon to gently sculpt and dig out a glorious mountain range.
 This is the part of the project where you can really let your imagination run wild, sculpting a range of mountains any which way you desire!
 I have to admit, there was something immensely satisfying about using a spoon to play around with my soap batter...
 I felt like a kid all over again, only this time, I was holding on to hope that this particular landscape design wouldn’t look like a preschooler’s finger-painting project!

 BEYOND THE HORIZON

 After getting my mountain range sculpted and shaped, it was time to move on to the third, and final, batch (minus the soap frosting, of course)!
 This last batch would consist of a large body of water (be it a lake, sea, or ocean) beyond the mountains; as well as a crisp, blue sky, complete with wispy, white clouds.
 One last time for this stage of the project, I carefully added the lye solution to the batch oils, stick blended the soap batter to a light trace, incorporated more “Eucalyptus & Mint” fragrance oil, then divided the batch into two portions.
-To the portion which would represent the body of water, the ethereal “Sky Blue” mica was blended in, then poured directly overtop the mountain range; just enough to leave some taller peaks poking up through the soap batter.
+To the portion which would represent the body of water, the ethereal “Sky Blue” mica was blended in, then poured directly overtop the mountain range; just enough to leave some taller peaks poking up though the soap batter.

 To create the sky with the last portion of soap batter, I divided it into two smaller portions, and again, used my favorite blue blend (“Blue Vibrance and “Winter White” micas) to create the perfect shade for a serene, blue sky.
 For the clouds, “Winter White” mica was used to color the second portion of soap.
 I knew I wanted to pour this final layer in a drop-swirl design, but I also wanted the clouds in my sky to appear thin and feathery within the soap.
 As with my very first layer, I knew that if I poured my drop-swirl horizontally, across the length of the mold, I’d produce a more classic drop-swirl effect of big, colorful swirls and dollops.
 To ensure these particular clouds would remain fine and wispy, once again, I poured my drop-swirl vertically, up and down the width of the mold.